xxnado/Olympics-Data-Tableau-Project/README.md

 ## How to use

-Download the [Workbook - Olympics.twbx] workbook file and open it in Tableau.
+Download the 'Workbook - Olympics.twbx' workbook file and open it in Tableau.

 In the data folder, you can find the datasets used in the project.
 The data in 'olympics_cleaned.csv' was pre-processed in a separate Python notebook.